vuestorefront/vue-storefront/packages/core/docs/integrate/extending-vue-storefront.md

 - plugins;
 - modules and build modules;

-These can extend both the frontend and backend portions of the application.

 ### Nuxt.js plugins

-Nuxt.js calls plugins before creating the root Vue.js application.
-Plugins can be client-only, server-only, or on both client and server.
-You can use them to register Vue.js plugins.
+Nuxt.js imports plugins in browser (client-only), server (server-only), or both before creating the root Vue.js application.
+For this reason, you can use them to register Vue.js plugins.

-See the [Plugins directory](https://nuxtjs.org/docs/2.x/directory-structure/plugins) page in Nuxt.js documentation to learn more about them.
+See the [Plugins directory](https://nuxtjs.org/docs/2.x/directory-structure/plugins) page in Nuxt.js documentation to learn more.

 ### Nuxt.js modules and build modules

 Nuxt.js modules can customize almost any aspect of your project.
-They are functions called sequentially when the Nuxt.js application is booting.
+They are functions called sequentially on the server when the Nuxt.js application is booting.

 You can use them to:
+- register Nuxt.js plugins;
 - add support for various UI frameworks;
-- enable PWA, amp;
+- enable PWA or AMP;
 - optimize images and other static assets;
 - create a sitemap, generate `robots.txt` file or meta tags for social media platforms;
 - registering various HTTP clients, such as axios or Apollo;
 - add Google Tag Manager, Google GTag;
 - integrate with CSM's, payment providers, error monitoring software;

-See the [Modules](https://nuxtjs.org/docs/2.x/directory-structure/modules) page in Nuxt.js documentation to learn more about them and [Explore Nuxt Modules](https://modules.nuxtjs.org/) page to see a list of available modules.
+See the [Modules](https://nuxtjs.org/docs/2.x/directory-structure/modules) page in Nuxt.js documentation to learn more and [Explore Nuxt Modules](https://modules.nuxtjs.org/) page to see a list of available modules.

 ## Extending Server Middleware